realmohsin/notes/git/git.md

 To create non-annotated tag:
 - git tag <tag-name>

-To show tag data:
+To show details of a blob, tree, tag or commit:
+- git show <git-object-name>
+To who file contents at certain commmit:
-- git show <tag-name>
+- git show <commit>:<filename> // git show HEAD~1:file1.txt

 To push a tag to a remote:
 - git push <remote-name> <tag-name>